COVID-19 Updates: State of public health emergency declared.

 Once an Alberta lease is issued, it is not possible to switch back to a federal lease.

-The following remittance forms must be completed and accompanied with payment before the 25th day of the month following the production month to which it applies:
+The following remittance forms must be completed, emailed and accompanied with payment before the 25th day of the month following the production month to which it applies:

-- Gas Remittance Form (XLSX, 661 KB) (email the Soldier Settlement Gas (SSG) number)
+- Gas Remittance Form (XLSX, 661 KB) (email management information with the Soldier Settlement Gas (SSG) number)

 Please clearly identify the amount applicable to oil versus gas if payment is made on one cheque.
 All Soldier Settlement Board payments for gas and oil wells should include the appropriate account number (SSG or SSO and Client ID) referenced on the remittance/invoice.
 The completion and submission of this form in conjunction with any payment(s) due to the Government of Alberta ensures that your SSB lease account is current, accurate, complete and congruent with the terms and conditions prescribed within each lease agreement.
 A payment without the above completed form will be returned to the company/individual.